z1skgr/FullOpenStack2023/Part 3/phonebook/README.md

 Runs the server in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
 If you have an opened tab, you can refresh the page.

 Open [http://localhost:3001/api/persons](http://localhost:3001/api/persons) to view it in your browser.
 If you have an opened tab, you can refresh the page.

 Open [http://localhost:3001/api/info](http://localhost:3001/api/info) to view it in your browser.
 If you have an opened tab, you can refresh the page.

+Open [http://localhost:3001/api/persons:ID](http://localhost:3001/api/persons) to view it in your browser. `ID` is a number specifying the person for displaying.\
+For instance [link](http://localhost:3001/api/persons/1) for displaying first person in the list.
+If you have an opened tab, you can refresh the page.

 ### `npm test`